 I live in New York City and have been attending New York Comic Con since 2010, so I put together this basic guide for anyone who’s interested in attending and doesn’t quite know where to start.
-Keep in mind, a lot of the information in this post will be specific to 2018, or not even be relevant anymore.
+Keep in mind, a lot of the information in this post will be specific to the current year, or not even be relevant anymore.
 ReedPop (the company behind NYCC) is constantly changing its process, and I’m basing a lot of these tips off of last year.
-I’ll update this post for 2018 as things get announced.
+I’ll update this post for 2019 as things get announced.

 What Is NYCC?

 New York Comic Con (NYCC) is a four-day comic and pop culture convention held annually in the Javits Convention Center in New York City with additional programming at nearby Madison Square Garden, Hammerstein Ballroom, and Hudson Mercantile.
 It’s not quite got the scale or spectacle of its west coast cousin, but it has been steadily rising in prominence for the past several years.